jonathanpberger/subjective-objective-design/deck.md

 ---

-*To subject objectively-judge-able species of design to the approval of a non-designer client is akin to demanding client approval from your dentist or surgeon.*
+**To subject objectively-judge-able species of design to the approval of a non-designer client is akin to demanding client approval from your dentist or surgeon.**

 ---

-# Articulating Objective and Subjective Design
+# III.
+Articulating the Subjective and the Objective

 ---

 ### how can we address this problem?

+- by starting a conversation about a taxonomy of design types and the level of subjectivity for each.
 - by crafting better stories for non-designers, explaining which parts of design benefit greatly from subjective feedback and which don't,
-- by starting a conversation about a taxonomy of design types and the level of subjectivity for each.

 ---

-## A provisional taxonomy of types of design and how subjective they tend to be
+## A provisional scale for types of design

+**(and how subjective they tend to be)**

 ---